 NEAC PRIZE FOR BEST GRADUATE STUDENT PAPER

-Each year, the AAS Northeast Asia Council (NEAC) holds a competition for the best paper on a Korea or Japan topic presented by a graduate student at the AAS Conference.
-This prize recognizes emerging scholarship in the field and fosters intellectual exchange among junior and senior scholars.
+The prize will recognize emerging scholarship in the field and foster intellectual exchange among junior and senior scholars.
 Consideration will be given to papers that have clear potential to be developed into publishable journal articles.
-The award of $400 and a certificate are presented at the AAS Annual Conference.
-The Northeast Asia Council will also provide a sum of up to $600 to the winner of the prize to partially cover the cost of travel to the AAS Annual Conference, where the winner will be recognized at the AAS Presidential Address/Awards Ceremony.
+An award of $400 and a certificate will be presented at the 2019 AAS Conference in Denver, Colorado.
+The Northeast Asia Council of the AAS will also provide a sum of up to $600 to the winner of the prize to partially cover the cost of his or her travel to the 2019 AAS Denver, Colorado Conference, where the winner will be recognized at the AAS Presidential Address/Awards Ceremony.